danielbrendel/dnyDanigram/README.md

 + Installer

 ## System requirements
+The product is being developed with the following engine versions:
++ PHP 7.4.1
++ MySQL 10.4.11-MariaDB
-+ Developed with PHP 7.4.6 and MySQL
++ Default PHP extensions

 ## Installation:
 Place a file 'do_install' in the root directory of the project.